-Net cash provided by financing activities was \$46.0 million for the twelve-months ended October 31, 2022.
-Financing activities during this period included \$50.4 million in net proceeds under the Company's ABL Facility, and \$4.1 million in purchase of treasury stock, which included \$2.7 million purchased under the June 2022 share repurchase program and \$1.4 million that were purchased directly from employee's when their stock awards vested in order to cover their tax liability.
+Net cash used in financing activities was \$44.3 million for the twelve months ended October 31, 2023.
+Cash used in financing activities included (1) \$33.2 million in net payments under the Company's ABL Facility and (2) \$10.5 million in purchase of treasury stock, which included \$8.9 million purchased under the share repurchase program and \$1.6 million in outflows from the purchase of shares into treasury stock in order to fund the employee tax obligations for certain vested stock awards.